 Despite all of the challenges, DBT in forensic settings can be highly satisfying.
 With team commitment to meeting all of the functions of a comprehensive treatment program, DBT forensic teams have an opportunity to meet the needs of another population that is highly in need of effective interventions.

-Nicole Kletzka, PhD, DBT-LBC completed the Linehan Board of Certification process in 2015 and joined Behavioral Tech in 2016.
+Nicole Kletzka, PhD, DBT-LBC completed the Linehan Board of Certification process in 2015 and joined Behavioral Tech Institute in 2016.
 She has trained and consulted with several system implementation projects and specializes in working with inpatient, forensic populations.
 Nicole is the DBT Coordinator and a Consulting Forensic Examiner for Michigan’s Center for Forensic Psychiatry.
 She has expertise in DBT for patients with intellectual disabilities, and in trauma-informed treatment.
 Dr. Kletzka previously worked at Rady Children’s Hospital in San Diego with child trauma victims and has been an affiliate member of the National Child Traumatic Stress Network for over a decade.

 Galietta, M., & Rosenfeld, B. (2012).
 Adapting dialectical behavior therapy (DBT) for the treatment of psychopathy.
 International Journal of Forensic Mental Health, 11(4), 325-335.